theolange01/IRP/README.md

 The tracking system proposed during this IRP aim to address the problem of birds monitoring in airports.
 The objective is to include the tracking algorithm as part of a surveillance system in order to alert from the presence of any moving objects, in particular birds.
 It would therefore increase the safety in airports.

 This document describes the different components of this project and their usage.
+The provided technical work contains the following files and folders:

+- ByteTrack: contains the tracking algorithm developed during this project
+- Guide_Notebooks: contains two notebooks.
+One is a demonstration of the tracker's usage and the second one shows how to train a YOLO model with the custom Dataset
+- IRP_Dataset: contains the custom dataset created during this project
+- siammot: contains the source code for the SiamMOT model.
+This model is not correctly working
+- Tracking_Outputs: contains the videos resulting from tracking on the testing set
+- Ethical_Approval_Letter.pdf: CURES approval letter
+- Lange_s394369_Poster_MScCSTE.ppt: Poster Editable
+- Lange_s394369_Thesis_MScCSTE.zip: LaTeX files of the thesis

 ## <div align="center">Installation Instructions</div>